hands-on-tech/hands-on-tech.github.io/_drafts/kafka-spark-flink-example.markdown

 ***Figure:** Illustration of Kafka capabilities as a message broker between heterogeneous producers and consumers.
 Source [https://kafka.apache.org](https://kafka.apache.org).*

 [Hundreds of companies](https://cwiki.apache.org/confluence/display/KAFKA/Powered+By){:target="_blank"} already take advantage of Kafka to provide their services, such as Oracle, LinkedIn, Mozilla and Netflix.
 As a result, it is being used in many different real-life use cases for [different purposes](https://kafka.apache.org/uses){:target="_blank"}, such as messaging, website activity tracking, metrics collection, logs aggregation, stream processing and event sourcing.
-For instance, in the IoT context, thousands of devices can send streams of operational data to Kafka, which might processed and stored for many different purposes, such as improved maintenance, enhanced support and functionality optimization.
+For instance, in the IoT context, thousands of devices can send streams of operational data to Kafka, which might be processed and stored for many different purposes, such as improved maintenance, enhanced support and functionality optimization.
 Taking advantage of streaming enables reacting on real-time to relevant changes on connected devices.

 ## Kafka anatomy in 1 minute
 To better understand how Kafka works, it is important to understand its main concepts:
 - **Record**: consists of a key, a value and a timestamp;
 - **Topic**: category of records;
-- **Partition**: subsets of records of a topic that can reside in different brokers;
+- **Partition**: subset of records of a topic that can reside in different brokers;
 - **Broker**: service in a node with partitions that allows consumers and producers to access the records of a topic;
 - **Producer**: service that puts records into a topic;
 - **Consumer**: service that reads records from a topic;